Preparing for your first shooting competition

 4) be aware of what’s in front of and behind your target.

 The rules are set up so that you could break three of them and still be safe, but if you are found in violation of any of them, you will be disqualified from competition and may be asked to leave.
-I know it sounds severe, but safety is paramount.
+It’s severe, but safety is paramount.

 There will also be an overview of commands that will be issued by a range officer, or RO.
 The range officers must be heeded at all times: they are responsible for maintaining safety at the event.
 The commands they issue will be as follows:

 The meeting will also cover things like the 180 rule.
-What this means is that the shooter must be aware of everything in front of and behind them, and that the muzzle cannot be pointed at anything not in the target bay of the range.
-To this end, imagine a line going horizontally from both sides at a 180° angle; if that muzzle points behind that line, the result will be disqualification as a result of breaking the second rule of gun safety and as a result putting the staff and spectators at risk.
-One easy way you can break this (ask me how I know…) is by a right-handed shooter running right-to-left with a pistol at low-ready (hands on the pistol pulled closely to the body): the pistol will naturally point toward the left of the shooter and thus break the 180 rule during the shooter’s transition.
+What this means is that the shooter cannot point the firearm at anything not in the target bay of the range or behind them.
+Imagine facing directly down range and a horizontal line extending from left and right sides at a 180° angle; if the end of the firearm points behind that line, the result will be immediate disqualification.
+The reasoning is because the second rule of gun safety was broken and put everyone not in the bay at risk.
+One easy way you can break this (ask me how I know…) is by a right-handed shooter running right-to-left while attempting a reload, or simply holding the pistol at low-ready (hands on the pistol pulled closely to the body): the pistol will naturally point toward the left of the shooter and thus break the 180 rule during the shooter’s transition.
 Always be aware of the 180!

 HERE’S WHAT YOU’LL NEED TO SHOOT

-In a pistol shoot, bring a pistol of a general caliber (generally 9x19mm Luger, .40S&W, or .45ACP), at least three magazines, a solid holster, and a strong belt.
+In a pistol shoot, bring a pistol of a general caliber (generally 9x19mm Luger, .40S&W, or .45ACP), at least three magazines (one for loading and two spares), a solid holster, and a strong belt.
 I personally recommend bringing as many spare mags as possible, a very stiff, wide belt with a plastic or kydex holster with strong passive retention, and at least two mag holders.
-The shoots normally held at Battlefield will be USPSA-style or 2/3-gun, so I recommend a duty-sized 9mm pistol with at least 15 round capacity, and preferably more. **I usually use a 9x19mm caliber CZ-75B with iron sights and LokGrips Bogies tuned by Cajun Gun Works in a Comp-Tac International holster mounted with a Ben Stoeger Pro Shop BOSS hanger on a BladeTech Velocity Competition belt system with Mec-Gar extended capacity magazines,Taylor Freelance basepads and Grams magazine springs and followers in BladeTech mag carriers.**
+The shoots normally held at Battlefield will be USPSA-style or 2/3-gun, so I recommend a duty-sized 9mm pistol with at least 15 round capacity, and preferably more. **I usually use a 9x19mm caliber CZ-75B with iron sights and LokGrips Bogies tuned by Cajun Gun Works or a 9x19mm caliber CZ Shadow 2 OR with a Trijicon SRO red-dot optic in a Comp-Tac International holster mounted with a Ben Stoeger Pro Shop BOSS hanger on a BladeTech Velocity Competition belt system with Mec-Gar extended capacity magazines,Taylor Freelance basepads and Grams magazine springs and followers in BladeTech mag carriers.**

 For rifle components, the virtually universal recommendation is an AR-15 of some sort.
 There is a reason these are referred to in the industry these days as modern sporting rifles: they’re almost perfectly suited to competition.
 An MSR of any variety will serve, and due to being America’s favorite rifle, they’re easy to find and prepare for use.
 I’m not sure what sort of distance we’re looking at on the rifle stage this go-around, but make sure you have a good set of sights on it for 20 to 300 yard ranges.
 Also, a sling is always good to have on any rifle, and if you’re firing free-standing at range you’ll want one on yours.
 I would, however, recommend a nicely-lightened single-stage trigger, not just for a competitive AR but any: for instance, a 3.5lb CMG drop-in usually goes for a shade over $100 and installs in minutes, and I use those on most of my rifles. **For competition I use a Modern Outfitters MC6 carbine (no longer available) with a Geiselle SSA single-stage 3.5lb trigger, Magpul Pro backup sights, Primary Arms SLx 1-6x ACSS 5.56 illuminated scope and Griffin Armament FlashComp muzzle device with Magpul MS4 sling.**

 The competition I’ve been shilling for lately is 2-gun, but for 3-gun shoots you’ll need a shotgun.
 The shotgun component tends to be the most equipment-centric part of the sport which is a big reason why we don’t often hold those shoots: they just aren’t new or occasional shooter-friendly.
 Grandpa’s old pump Remington 870 will work, but it’ll be slow to load and clunky to shoot.
 For this reason most people use semi-automatic shotguns like Mossbergs, Berettas, and predominantly Benellis.
 You’d also need a way of carrying spare shells on you, whether in a pocket, bag, belt caddy, or rig mount; or even in a side-saddle on the shotty itself.
 If you can swap chokes, given our limited use I’d just stick a modified on it and call it good, but pump users are usually stuck with cylinder. **I use a Stoeger M3000 shotgun for 3-gun (as it’s basically the same action as a Benelli M2 for less than a third of the price) with significant modification and mag-tube parts by way of MOA Precision in Grants Pass, OR; a set of Carlson knurled chokes (modified and improved cylinder), and a match-saver I cut out of some electrical conduit and mounted with a Chicago screw.
 I also recommend using shotgun shells with a 3 dram equivalent load to promote proper cycling of the action; it’s not the everyday loading, so you need to look.
+I haven’t shot 3-gun in ages, but when I do again it will be with a Beretta 1301 Comp Pro with a Nordic Components mag extension kit.
 I also have some shell caddies for use in storing shells on your person, but I cannot remember the sources for them as I use them so infrequently!**

 Another item that will prove helpful is some way to carry your gear.
 A belt was already mentioned for carrying the holster, mag carriers, and shell caddies.
 For a pistol shoot a small range bag will suffice, but for rifle, 2- and 3-gun shoots a rifle bag will be super helpful.
 Sure, you could shlep around with rifle in hand or sling it over your shoulder, but you still have mags and ammo to deal with, and you need to put it down sometime somewhere, particularly if conditions become adverse.
 So I recommend at least a large range and rifle bag.
-You’ll see many folks have tricked-out carts (jogging strollers tend to be popular…here’s an example) and even four-wheelers set up to hold rifles, shotguns, and assorted gear, but none of that is necessary.
+You’ll see many folks have tricked-out carts (jogging strollers tend to be popular…here’s an example) and even will bring out a side-by-side to hold their assorted gear (as is my go-to method these days…but I’m the lazy sort), but none of that is necessary.
 A good bag goes a long way and is a good thing to have outside the competitive realm, as well.
-Some people also use chest rigs or plate carriers to assist with carrying gear on their person, but I wouldn’t personally recommend that for the first time out.
+Some people also use chest rigs or plate carriers to assist with carrying gear on their person, but I wouldn’t personally recommend that, especially for your first time out.

 I didn’t mention how many rounds to bring, as that differs at every shoot.
 However, to give a general idea, I’d say 3x the advertised round count will get you through if you’re not a practiced shooter.
 You have to be the judge; keep in mind that steel targets can be narrow and difficult to hit.
 This newest shoot we’re conducting will consciously feature lower round counts than typical given the cost of ammunition over the past couple years, but come prepared…especially if you’re not a great shot!